thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 Marks a declaration as SPI (System Programming Interface), instead of API.
-Modules exposing SPI and using library evolution generate an additional `.private.swiftinterface` file (with `-emit-private-module-interface-path`) in addition to the usual `.swiftinterface` file.
+Modules exposing SPI and using library evolution generate an additional `.private.codeinterface` file (with `-emit-private-module-interface-path`) in addition to the usual `.codeinterface` file.
 This private interface exposes both API and SPI.

 Clients can access SPI by marking the import as `@_spi(spiName) import Module`.